semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 - **Canary deploy**: Deploy the image as a canary to a fraction of the users.

-- **Run functional tests**: Verify the canary in production to decide if we should go ahead.
+- **Run functional tests**: Verify the canary in production to decide if we should proceed.

 - **Deploy**: If the canary passes the test, deploy the image to all users.